meedan/montage/README.md

 # Montage

-This is a Meedan fork to run Montage in a Docker environment.
-WORK IN PROGRESS.
+## Quick start using Docker Compose

 - Create a new API key and a new OAuth 2.0 client ID in the Credentials section of the Google Cloud APIs & Services.
-Make sure both credentials are restricted to `http://localhost:8080`.
+Make sure the client ID is restricted to `http://localhost:8080`.
 - Enable APIs for YouTube, Google+, Maps.
 - Create a settings file `appengine/src/greenday_core/settings/local.py` based on `appengine/src/greenday_core/settings/local.py.sample` and fill the API keys as per above.
 - `docker-compose build`
 - `docker-compose up`
-- `docker-compose exec montage bash`
-- `./docker-entrypoint.sh` (from within the container)

 ## Development notes and must have things